-In order to do make this possible, integration is required between InfoSphere Discovery and InfoSphere Guardium.
-Integration with InfoSphere Glossary would also be useful to determine what data items in the glossary have been flagged as sensitive and in need of protection.
+In addition it is also possible to make use of the bidirectional interface between InfoSphere Guardium and InfoSphere Discovery2 to provide additional capabilities.
+This allows customers to select the discovery approach that meets their need.
+Integration with InfoSphere Business Glossary would also be useful to determine what data items in the glossary have been flagged as sensitive and in need of protection.
 IBM has implemented integration between InfoSphere Guardium and InfoSphere Discovery via a new bidirectional interface that enables the exchange of metadata regarding sensitive data.
 This integration makes it possible for organisations to make use of InfoSphere Discovery to automatically analyze complex data landscapes to identify sensitive data.
 Metadata can then be exchanged with InfoSphere Guardium so that discovered sensitive data can be protected.
-It addition, because the interface between the two products is bi-directional, it also allows information about sensitive objects in InfoSphere Guardium to be leveraged by InfoSphere Discovery so that all relationships to that sensitive data can be identified.
+It addition, because the interface between the two products is bidirectional, it also allows information about sensitive objects in InfoSphere Guardium to be leveraged by InfoSphere Discovery so that all relationships to that sensitive data can be identified.
 In this way, information protection becomes more comprehensive because information protection policies can be applied to sensitive data as well as all data related to that sensitive data.